Frontend-Layers/html-base/README.md

 ## Automation

-Development config for fast and robust templates development.
+Development bundle for fast and robust web development

 ### Files